austinjking58/King_6410_Project/README.md

 Overall, my results were as expected.
 All plots showed a stronger correlation of the postitions of red stars than blue stars except for the halo stars from Gaia data.
 I expect this is simply a sample error and is due to the fact that we did not have enough stars in this region from the Gaia data to make a more accurate estimate.
+I applied error bars to this plot to show that the very high coorelation for these blue stars has a significant error associated with it.
 I also found that stars in the disk have stronger correlation than stars in the halo, which is expected due to the incresed stellar density in the disk.